Job Prospects... At a glance

 Source: Tertiary Education Commission.

-*Three years after completion of L1, 2 or 3 Certificate - Visual Arts & Crafts.
+*Three years after completion of L4 Certificate -Floristry.

-Three years after completing a certificate in visual arts or crafts, most graduates are employed.
-A comparatively small proportion is in employment or further study three years after completing their certificate.
-Quite a few are receiving a benefit.
+Three years after completing a certificate in floristry, most graduates are employed or overseas.
+A large proportion is in further study three years after completing their certificate.
+Few are receiving a benefit.
 The median salary three years after completion was around $34,000.
-Note that these numbers are for a wider category, and employment numbers for florists might be higher, as it is one of the more employment focused areas of study within the visual arts and crafts category.

 Florists are not on Immigration New Zealand's skill shortage lists.